SprculGuy/Ankrp7887/README.md

 ### Hi there, I'm Patil Ankit 👋

 ## I'm a Student, Developer and !
-- 🔭 I’m currently studying CS Engineering
+- 🔭 I’m CS Engineering
-- 🌱 I’m currently learning everything
+- 🌱 Currently, I'm exploring variety of technologies and looking for new opportunities to contribute my skills and expertise to innovative projects.
 - 🥅 2022 Goals: Contribute more to Open Source projects

 ### Connect with me: